 Who has not ever been disappointed by one of its providers?
 The risks are real to fall on a person unreliable and whose skills are poor.
 If you want to create a mobile application, you will need to find a provider, and if possible, the right provider, that is to say, who will be able to offer you a finished product that meets your expectations … and on time.

 To find the right mobile application development agency, you will need to start by choosing the mobile technology that best fits your needs and budget.
-Then, begin the serious things: writing specifications, targeting and evaluation of providers, analysis of quotes, etc.
+Then, begin the serious things: writing specifications, targeting, and evaluation of providers, analysis of quotes, etc.

 Let’s have a quick look through all the factors:

-Choose the Right Technology Based on Your Requirements
+Choose the Right Technology Based on Your Requirements:-

 Choose the technology for your mobile application before choosing the provider.

-Before you even look for a provider, you need to determine the technology for your mobile application.
-Of this initial choice depends in fact largely the choice of the provider.
+Before you even look for a provider, you need to determine the technology for your mobile application Of this initial choice depends in fact largely on the choice of the provider.
 For a simple reason: the developers, agency or freelancers, do not master all mobile technologies and all computer languages.
 A developer who designs mobile web applications will not necessarily be able to develop a native application, and vice versa.
 In addition, costs and development time vary from one technology to another (native applications are the most expensive and the longest to develop).
 A variety of options that you have are:

 - Native mobile application